TristanAncelet/Journal/DNS_Issues.md

 issues reguarding my installs tendency to have DNS troubles and connectivity issues.

-Issues:
+## Issues

     1) DNS
-        * has issues with resolving domain names (ex: google.com)
+        Has issues with resolving domain names (ex: google.com)

     2) Connectivity
-        * has trouble with even connecting to outside servers
+        Has trouble with even connecting to outside servers

 ## Network Managers Installed